damprazis/ec-council/README.md

-# This repository includes code/scripts that are being used in the coure "Wireshark for Ethical Hackers" available by codeRED/ECCouncil.org (https://codered.eccouncil.org/)
+# This repository includes code/scripts that are being used in the course "Wireshark for Ethical Hackers" available by codeRED/ECCouncil.org (https://codered.eccouncil.org/)